bchaffin/bchaffin.github.io/skylake/skylake.markdown

 anyway, I mounted a 40mm Noctua fan in front of the main VRM heatsink, which lets the integrated fan run slower and quieter.

-As of this writing the board is only a week old, but so far I'm happy with it.
-My only complaint is some strange fan control behavior when using the FAN5/6 connectors -- I switched to different connectors and it hasn't recurred so far.
+My only complaint on initial setup was some strange fan control behavior when using the FAN5/6 connectors -- I switched to different connectors and it didn't recur.

 Out of the box, the Ubuntu 18.04 lm-sensors package was unable to talk to any of the on-board sensors to read temperature and fan speeds.
 It